Signs That Your Pet May Be in Pain

 - Acute pain is treated as soon as the cause is discovered and is most often temporary.
 Chronic pain can be hard to detect, as the slower development of the condition or disease allows the patient to cultivate a tolerance for the growing discomfort.
 We can treat this type of pain once the source is diagnosed, and dosages are often adjusted through observation of the pet’s behavioral changes.Imposed pain is incurred through such advances as veterinary surgery or physical therapy.
 This pain is anticipated and treated prior to the procedure or treatment, during the procedure, and afterwards for the most effective approach.
 Anesthesia and pain medications are relatively safe and effective when applied properly and approached with the best interest of the patient in mind.
 In surgical pain, we often perform to determine the patient’s ability to withstand anesthesia.

 Our pet pain management plans are customized to meet the needs of every patient and pet owner.
-Contact our clinic to find relief for your pet’s pain.
+Contact our Aurora pet hospital to find relief for your pet’s pain.